gergoabraham/MoviesAndVegetables/README.md

 ### Branching

-- `master` - production-ready state,
+- `master` - released version - daily tests are performed on this branch,
 - `develop` - integration branch,
 - `feature branches` - for features.